 Tokyo Dome City is home to a range of facilities and enjoyable attractions.
 It includes Tokyo Dome, the main stadium of a popular baseball team known as Tokyo Giants.
 Tokyo Dome City Attractions is a free-to-enter amusement park that offers exciting rides and attractions for everyone.
 LaQua is a refreshing facility that offers relaxing services such as spa, body massage, and more.
 Enjoy a 100% pure hot spring bath and satisfy your stomach with great dishes.
 Located in the center of the city and close to major JR stations, The Tokyo Dome Hotel gives you an advantage to get around Tokyo smoothly while staying in the luxurious room!

 Special New Year’s Day Events

 New Year’s Day is the perfect time to join seasonal events held at popular tourist spots.
-The special atmosphere of the new year also makes it easier for everyone to try visiting new places that they have never been.
+The special atmosphere of the new year also makes it easier for everyone to try visiting new places that they have never been to.

 Sky Circus Sunshine 60 observation deck